ahuacate/pve-host/README.md

 0x00000003          1 192.168.1.103
 ```

 ### 5.1.3.
-How to delete a existing cluster on a node
+How to delete an existing cluster on a node

 If you make a mistake when setting up your cluster the following should reset your cluster settings to the PVE default.